Active Substance: human insulin

 What is the risk associated with Actrapid?

-As with all insulins, Actrapid may cause hypoglycaemia (low blood glucose).
+The most common side effect with Actrapid (seen in more than 1 patient in 10) is hypoglycaemia (low blood glucose levels).
 For the full description of all side effects reported with Actrapid, see the package leaflet.

 Why has Actrapid been approved?

-The Committee for Medicinal Products for Human Use (CHMP) decided that Actrapid’s benefits are greater than its risks for the treatment of diabetes mellitus.
-The Committee recommended that Actrapid be given marketing authorisation.
+The CHMP decided that Actrapid’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Actrapid

-The European Commission granted a marketing authorisation valid throughout the European Union for Actrapid to Novo Nordisk A/S on 7 October 2002.
-The marketing authorisation was renewed on 7 October 2007.
+The European Commission granted a marketing authorisation valid throughout the European Union for Actrapid on 7 October 2002.

 Source: European Medicines Agency